 Here’s the tangible link between diet and mental health: eating too much is likely to be bad for your mental health.
 Let’s look at two examples.

-In this study the authors conclude “Obesity was found to increase the risk of depression.
+In one study the authors conclude “Obesity was found to increase the risk of depression.
 In addition, depression was found to be predictive of developing obesity.”
 In other words, the causal direction goes both ways.
 Being obese is likely to make you depressed.
 Being depressed is likely to make you overeat.

-This paper discusses growing evidence that excess calorie intake may increase oxidative damage to the brain and accelerate cognitive decline.
+There is growing evidence that excess calorie intake may increase oxidative damage to the brain and accelerate cognitive decline.
 Conversely, a slight caloric restriction may reduce oxidative damage and improve longevity.

 The bottom line here is, putting on a lot of weight is bad for your health, bad for your brain and bad for your soul.
 Do everything you can to avoid it.
 Avoid too many calorie dense, nutrient poor foods and exercise regularly.
 Make these lifestyle choices.